-In Latin America, which is comprised of Mexico, Central America and South America, the increase in net sales, excluding the favorable impact of foreign currency fluctuations, was driven primarily by higher shipments in Venezuela and, to a lesser extent, Argentina (which together contributed approximately 9.3 percentage points to the increase in net sales for the region in 2007, as compared with 2006).
-This increase was substantially offset by lower shipments in Brazil and a net sales decline in Chile resulting from the move of the Chile subsidiary business to a distributor model during 2007 (which together offset approximately 8.0 percentage points of the increase in net sales for the region in 2007, as compared with 2006).
+In Latin America, which is comprised of Mexico, Central America and South America, the increase in net sales, excluding the favorable impact of foreign currency fluctuations, was driven primarily by higher shipments in Venezuela and, to a lesser extent, Argentina (which together contributed approximately 12.6 percentage points to the increase in net sales for the region in 2007, as compared with 2006).
+This increase was substantially offset by a net sales decline in Chile resulting from the move of the Chile subsidiary business to a distributor model during 2007 (which together offset approximately 4.1 percentage points of the increase in net sales for the region in 2007, as compared with 2006).
 The higher shipments in Venezuela and Argentina were driven primarily by growth in color cosmetics and beauty care products.
-The lower shipments in Brazil were driven primarily by declines in beauty care products.